Formal Synthesis of Controllers for Uncertain Linear Systems against $\omega$-Regular Properties: A Set-based Approach: Introduction

 \section{Introduction}

 Formal synthesis of control systems has received significant attention in the past few years~\cite{Tabuada2009Verification} due to increasing demand for correct-by-construction controllers in many safety-critical real-life applications, such as autonomous vehicles and unmanned aerial vehicles.
-These synthesis problems become more challenging while handling high-level logic properties, e.g., those expressed as linear temporal logic (LTL) formulae~\cite{Pnueli1977Temporal}.
-In this paper, we focus on designing controllers enforcing $\omega$-regular property~\cite{Thomas1990Automata}, which is a superset of LTL property, over discrete-time linear control systems affected by bounded disturbances.
+These synthesis problems become more challenging when handling high-level logic properties, e.g. those expressed as linear temporal logic (LTL) formulae~\cite{Pnueli1977Temporal}, which are widely employed to specify properties for many applications, including~\cite{Maierhofer2022Formalization,Yu2022Distributed}.
+In this paper, we focus on designing controllers enforcing $\omega$-regular properties~\cite{Thomas1990Automata}, which is a superset of LTL properties, over discrete-time linear control systems affected by bounded disturbances.